josevcm/nfc-laboratory/README.md

 This project is published under the terms of the MIT license, however there are parts of it subject to other types of licenses, please check if you are interested in this work.

-- AirSpy SDR driver (src/nfc-lib/lib-ext/airspy)
+- AirSpy SDR driver at `src/nfc-lib/lib-ext/airspy` see https://github.com/airspy/airspyone_host
-- RTL SDR driver (src/nfc-lib/lib-ext/rtlsdr)
+- RTL SDR driver at `src/nfc-lib/lib-ext/rtlsdr` see https://osmocom.org/projects/rtl-sdr
-- nlohmann json (src/nfc-lib/lib-ext/nlohmann)
+- nlohmann json at `src/nfc-lib/lib-ext/nlohmann` see https://github.com/nlohmann/json
-- mufft library (src/nfc-lib/lib-ext/mufft)
+- mufft library at `src/nfc-lib/lib-ext/mufft` see https://github.com/Themaister/muFFT
-- QCustomPlot (src/nfc-app/app-qt/src/main/cpp/support)
+- QCustomPlot at `src/nfc-app/app-qt/src/main/cpp/support` see https://www.qcustomplot.com/
+- QDarkStyleSheet at `src/nfc-app/app-qt/src/main/assets/theme` see https://github.com/ColinDuquesnoy/QDarkStyleSheet

 ## Next steps, work in Android?